polterguy/lizzie/docs/introduction.md

 a bound C# method, allowing you to create complex objects and handle these within your Lizzie code.

-**FYI** - In the next examples, we will only include the Lizzie code - So keep the above C# console program around, and simply replace its Lizzie code, to try out the following examples.

 ### What's with the funny '@' symbol?

 Lizzie is based upon the ideas of Lisp.
 In Lisp, and hence in Lizzie, everything